 Color is an important aspect of your bakery business.
-According to a report, 60% of customers decide if they are attracted to an information based on the color alone.
+According to a report, 60% of customers decide if they are attracted to a piece of information based on the color alone.
 Color has the power to reinforce brand recognition by 80%.

-Branding experts believe that different colors have different impact on consumer behavior.
-For instance, warm colors like red, yellow, and orange are associated with passion, creativity and energy.
+Branding experts believe that different colors have a different impact on consumer behavior.
+For instance, warm colors like red, yellow, and orange are associated with passion, creativity, and energy.

 Let’s look at some examples of how color can impact consumer behavior:

 - Orange and yellow usually make people feel hungry and red is associated with emotion.
 Now mix these colors and you get customers that feel passionately hungry when they interact with your bakery design online or in-store.

 Brand Examples: KFC, McDonald’s, Wendy’s, Pizza Hut, and Coca-Cola.

 - Cold colors like green and other earthy colors are associated with nature.
 Food businesses use the colors to evoke the feeling of eco-friendly, organic, and healthy food in customers.
 If you are looking to attract customers who are conscious about what they eat and healthy living, you may want to consider these colors.